colinsr/hugo/content/post/javascript-reverse-string.md

 });
 ```

-It always makes sense to next run our new tests and see them fail before we proceed to make them pass, we can run the tests once by executing `jest test.js` at our terminal.
+It always makes sense to next run our new tests and see them fail before we proceed to make them pass.
+We can run the tests once by executing `jest test.js` at our terminal.
 If everything is configured correctly we should see 2 failed tests and 1 passing test.

 Finally we can get down to business.